Frauds, Myths, and Mysteries: Chapter 5, Who Discovered America?

 Chapter 6, Who’s Next?
-After the Indians, before Columbus
+After the Indigenous Peoples, before Columbus

 There have been various false claims about early voyages to America including by Jews, Africans, and Irish monks.
 Feder notes that in some cases these claims were promoted with fake artifacts bearing inscriptions or other characteristics representative of the corresponding culture.
 In other cases genuine artifacts were incorrectly claimed to show characteristics of that culture.
 He then proceeds to discuss the one proven claim: that the Vikings made voyages to Greenland and from there, in the late 10th century, to Vinland (now Newfoundland, Canada).
 There are also dubious claims that the Vikings traveled further south into parts of what is now the United States.

-Feder emphasizes the importance of verifying claims by finding good and abundant evidence: artifacts such as bones, remains of dwellings, artwork, and tools.
+Feder emphasizes the importance of verifying claims by finding good and abundant evidence: remains of dwellings, artwork, and tools as well as the skeletal remains of ancient visitors.
 He discusses the importance of validating any particular artifact that seems to strongly indicate the presence of a certain culture with "archaeological context."
 As Feder puts it: "the material remains produced by each culture are recognizable and, at the same time, recognizably different from the material remains produced by every other culture."
-Normally lots of material is found at a proposed site and it should be consistent with the particular artifact.
-Lacking such material is a strong indicator that the proposed culture did not exist at that site.
+Normally lots of material is found at a proposed site and it should be consistent with the culture of the proposed visitors.
+The lack of this material is a strong indicator that the proposed culture did not exist at that site.

+In this edition he discusses in detail QAnon violence to America's Stonehenge.